bizzguy/article-kotlin-synthetics/README.md

 #### Libraries and Plugins

-Just include the Kotlin Extensions in your project.
+Include the Kotlin Extensions in your project.
 It will be included automatically when you create a new project with the Android Studion wizard.
 There is no need to add any additional libraries.

-app/build.gradle
+`app/build.gradle`
 ```
 apply plugin: 'kotlin-android-extensions'
 ```